 can stay there until the war is over.

 April 8: Grandma Bolding: Jan Gerrit was brought here Tuesday, April 3, so

-after Paschen.
+after Ester.
 They would bring him with Paschen, but because there was so

 they can get along best.
-Charles feels the eldest and has to look after him.
+Karel feels the eldest and has to look after him.

 everything and if he wants something, he says every time: Is that allowed?